flowersteam/lamorel/README.md

         return {"loss": loss}
 ```

-Once defined, users must give their custom Updater to the caller.
+Once defined, users must give their custom Updater to the Caller.

 Whenever needed, users can call their Updater with data (i.e. contexts and candidates) along with any additional keyword argument (e.g. labels).
 Because multiple LLM servers can be deployed, we also dispatch the Updater's computation.
-When one calls the updater with data, contexts and candidates are dispatched over the multiple servers (where each runs the Updater).
+When one calls the Updater with data, contexts and candidates are dispatched over the multiple servers (where each runs the Updater).
 Because *Lamorel* does not know a priori what additional keyword arguments are, these are copied and sent to each LLM.
 As users may need to know how to associate these arguments to the data handled by the current server,
 we provide the `_current_batch_ids` variable giving the indexes of contexts (and by extension candidates) that are given to the current LLM.